BrandonGarate177/Attention-Detection-ML-/README.md

 ### Created a script (branched), which collected data/pictures of user labeled Attentive vs. Distracted.
 #### fire.py -- Collects data:
 - uses openCv and deepface to track face
-- Saves data by taking a picture every now n then and by added controls (a = attentive, b = distracted)
+- Saves data by taking a picture every now n then and by added keybinds (a = attentive, b = distracted)
 - To save to different folders --> change the directory in the top couple lines of code
 - ENSURE you are being accurate with the data or train_model.py will hate you